-Massage is the application of manual techniques to the soft tissue to mobilise them to maintain flexibility.
+Massage is the use of the hands to manipulate the soft tissue of the body to reduce muscle tension, maintain flexibility and improve circulation.
 Massage is especially effective in breaking compensatory pain postures and patterns.
 For example, a tension headache is often self-sustaining because the pain makes the person clench the affected muscles even harder, which, in turn, creates more pain.
 A thorough neck and shoulder massage can reduce muscle tension and break the pain cycle.

 Massage for treatment of some disorders

 Modern studies have shown that massage can be used to successfully treat a variety of disorders, including:

 Benefits of massage